ApolloAuto/apollo/docs/14_Others/how_to_understand_architecture_and_workflow.md

 HOW TO UNDERSTAND ARCHITECTURE AND WORKFLOW
 ===========================================

-## Fundamentals to understand AplloAuto - core
+## Fundamentals to understand ApolloAuto - core

 Autonomous vehicles \(AV\) dynamics are controlled by the planning engine through the Controller Area Network bus \(CAN bus\).
 The software reads data from hardware registers and writes them back just like we would in Assembly language.
 For high-precision computation, the Localization, Perception and Planning modules function as independent input sources, while output sources work together though the Peer2Peer (P2P) protocol.
 P2P is supported by the RPC network application.